The Best Basement Paint Colors to Bring the Downstairs to Life

 Authentic White

-A common color choice in basements is white—and for good reason.
+A common color choice in basements is white—and it’s one of the best basement paint colors for good reason.
 White paint can brighten a space without a lot of natural light, as shown here in this basement by @havenhomesolutions.
 But there are so many whites to choose from!
 For a bright, true white paint without yellow undertones, try Polar Bear by Behr.

 Designer Gina D’Amore (@designbossgina) wanted this basement to feel different than the rest of the home, so she went bold with the paint color.
-The walls were first painted with a metallic gold base coat, then a crackle finish, then painted with Benjamin Moore Gray.
+First, she painted the walls with a metallic gold base coat, then a crackle finish.
+The final coat is Benjamin Moore Gray.
 If you’re not ready to take on such an elaborate painting technique, simply paint the walls gray, then decorate with gold accents for an equally glam look.

 Night-Sky Blue